 The amount of valuable information that can be learned from a reference depends on a number of factors.
 One could be the relationship the applicant has with the person they have asked.
 A roommate’s or friend’s opinion will always be less useful than that of a past employer, for example.

 In this short guide, you will find the answers to some of the most frequently asked questions about listing references.
-We asked Ilil Ginsberg, Senior Recruiter and Career & Branding Expert, for her expert insight to give you the best possible start to your new job.

 Who to ask for a job reference

 Ideally, your reference will be from a recent job and written by someone you have a good working relationship with.
 Most potential employers require three different references.

 In decreasing value from the top, here are some of the people you should think about asking for a professional reference: